Monday, August 11, 2008

 Wash the cilantro thoroughly and puree along with the ginger until smooth adding very little water do not make this puree watery.

-Heat oil in a heavy bottomed pan and add the cumin seeds.When it splutters add the onions and saute until transparent.
+Heat oil in a large heavy bottomed pan, add onions to it and saute until onions are cooked and transparent.

-Serve hot with raita or yogurt or any gravy curry of choice.
+Remove from heat and serve hot with any raita or plain yogurt or any gravy curry of choice.

 Thanks for visting my blog.u have a gud collections of recipes.. thanks for the compliments :)